-Online betting in Brazil is a complex topic as it’s governed by very old laws, however this is all about to change, but maybe not until early 2017.
+Online betting in Brazil is a complex topic as it’s governed by very old laws, however this is all about to change, but exactly when is hard to pinpoint.
 As soon as any change is made this page will be updated to reflect it.

-On this page the current legislation will be covered as well as a list of legal Brazil betting sites where you can hold an account:
+Meanwhile the current legislation will be covered in full below as well as a list of legal Brazil betting sites where you can hold an account.

 Brazil Betting Sites & Bookmakers